phenidone/fith/README.md

 Closures (CREATE DOES>) are supported.

-Locals are not currently supported.
+Locals are not currently supported by the compiler.

 ## Garbage Collection